saranya8989/2025_CausalSHIPS/README.md

 4. Launch Jupyter Lab and run the notebooks step by step: jupyter lab

-   Begin from Part 1 and continue sequentially for the analysis of the result*.pkl files.
+   Begin from Part 1.1, 1.2 etc.. and continue sequentially for creation and the analysis of the result*.pkl files.

 Notes & Contact